-A central challenge in adaptive experiments is the design of treatment assignment rules that best exploit the accumulating data.
-The Neyman allocation \citep{Neyman1934}, a classical and much-vaunted sampling result, suggests allocating units to treatments in proportion to their potential outcome standard deviations.
-Recent work has extended this idea to sequential and adaptive settings \citep{dai2023clip, zhao2023adaptive, chen2025sigmoid}, proposing online versions of Neyman-style allocation schemes in which treatment probabilities are updated as outcome data accrue.
-These approaches are often paired with Horvitz-Thompson-style estimators to retain unbiasedness under adaptive assignment.
+A central challenge in adaptive experiments is the design of treatment assignment rules to exploit the accumulating data.
+The Neyman allocation \citep{Neyman1934}, a classical sampling result, suggests allocating units to treatments in proportion to their potential outcome standard deviations.
+Recent work has extended this idea to sequential and adaptive settings \citep{dai2023clip, zhao2023adaptive, chen2025sigmoid}, proposing methods to learn these standard deviations and update treatment probabilities as outcome data accrue.
+These approaches are typically paired with Horvitz-Thompson-style estimators to retain unbiasedness under adaptive assignment.

-Such methods may be suboptimal when the goal is to estimate all of the treatment effects simultaneously.
-In particular, the treatment effects are often related and can beneficially share information.
-Shrinkage estimators provide a principled way to borrow strength across effect estimates and can achieve lower expected squared error loss than estimating each effect separately, even in heteroscedastic settings.
+Such methods may not be optimal when the goal is to estimate \emph{all} of the treatment effects simultaneously.
+In many applications, the treatment effects are related, making it possible to borrow strength across estimates.
+Shrinkage estimators provide a principled way to exploit this structure.
+They can achieve lower expected squared error loss than estimating each effect separately, even in heteroscedastic settings.

-In this manuscript, we study adaptive experimental design when final inference is conducted using a Stein-like shrinkage estimator for the vector of treatment effects.
-Under standard approximate Gaussian distributions for the arm-level estimators, the expected squared error loss of such shrinkage estimators can be written as a Gaussian quadratic form.
-This representation allows the risk to be computed efficiently using numerical integration, making it feasible to design adaptive assignment rules that directly target minimization of the shrinkage risk.
+In this manuscript, we study adaptive experimental design when causal estimation is conducted using a Stein-like shrinkage estimator for the vector of treatment effects.
+Under standard approximate normal distributions for arm-level estimators, the expected squared error loss of candidate shrinkers can be written as an expectation of ratios of Gaussian quadratic forms.
+This representation allows the risk to be computed efficiently via numerical integration, making it feasible to design adaptive assignment rules that target minimization of the shrinkage risk.